BAOTOU

 curved viaduct to the south of

-Aogaogou station with a long train
+Aogaogou station with a long

-of empty wagons heading for the
+train of empty wagons heading

-mines at Shenmu.
-In the left hand
+for the mines at Shenmu.
+In the

-background can be seen the
+left hand background can be

-chimney of Dongsheng power
+seen the chimney of Dongsheng

-station - one of the users of the
+power station - one of the users

-coal brought from the mines.
+of the coal brought from the

 And the trains keep on coming